A short story by L.R. Forgues

 The crescent wrench was a lucky find…sitting there near the rail, undoubtedly left by a careless worker.
-Waiting patiently…for him.
+Waiting patiently…for me.

 The goon’s nose sounded…wet, on impact.
 The fight was over then.
 Damn, he was a big one.
 Lurching outta the shadow like that as I busted through the door.
 Got the wrench, came up swingin…just like DiMagio.

 Too bad about his heater though.
 A Colt.
 Government model.
 Matte black.

 I always liked those.